ELIXIR-Belgium/DataHub-help/contacting-us.md

 ---
 {% include callout.html type="warning" content="This page is out-of-date and may be removed." %}

-We have a number of ways you can contact us.
+We have a number of ways you can contact us:

-## Contact the FAIRDOM community

-For any questions and suggestions related to FAIRDOM projects, tools, standards and events please visit the [FAIRDOM contact us page](https://fair-dom.org/contact).
+## Email

+For general support you can contact us through [datacore.datahub@vib.be](mailto:datacore.datahub@vib.be).

+For community related questions, you can use [community@fair-dom.org](mailto:community@fair-dom.org)

 ## Reporting bugs and feature requests